developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 The first section defines what type of schema you want to use.
 This "schema" is the definition of your users signing up and their attributes saved in the database.
-This will be an HTML form with all the fields you like to have filled by your users.
+This will be an HTML form with all the fields you like filled by your users.

 You can have more than one schema definition, which is a perfect use case for having different types of users, e.g., _admin_, _employee_, _customer_, etc.